-The overall musical style of Proteus is based on electronic/8-bit sounds and music, thus adapting it well with the retro visuals of the game.
-The melody is always guite simple and it seems as if someone (without musical experience, like a child) was improvising a melody by randomly pressing the keys on a synthesizer.
+The overall musical style of Proteus is inspired by electronic music and 8-bit sounds and music, thus adapting it well with the retro visuals of the game.
+The melody is always quite simple and it seems as if someone (without musical experience, like a child) was improvising a melody by randomly pressing the keys on a synthesizer.
 The music is mostly made of clear, high tones for the melody and some low tones for the bass.
-The melody is slow, but the rhythm changes depending on the season and the hour of the day in the world of the game.
-The basic sounds are clearly electronic, but they can be accompanied by choirs, percussion, string or wind instruments which are more "realistic".
-The overall feeling is that it is a very light, aerial and quiet music that makes the player feel relaxed and peaceful.
+The melody is slow but the rhythm changes depending on the season and the hour of the day in the world of the game.
+Most sounds seem fairly electronic but they can be accompanied by choirs, percussion, string or wind instruments which are more "realistic".
 The different sounds and melodies in Proteus are always short and simple and can be repeated several times.
 Having a very simple and "non-structured" melody as basis also gives more freedom for the sounds of the world.
 This way, they can be easily combined with others and thus create "new" melodies.
 The feeling of the music and sounds of Proteus makes it seem like quite a messy, random mix of sounds.
 Which it literally is when you look at the game as a whole but the melodies of the objects themselves are not randomly generated.
-It still can be quite a peculiar patchowrk of sounds.
-However, it is never disturbing for the ears, since all the sounds have a common and basic identity/genre and a simple background music.
+While it can still be quite a peculiar patchwork of sounds, it is rarely unpleasant to the ears, since all the sounds have a common identity and a simple background music.